Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 job functions so that access rights are adjusted accordingly.
 The

 individual departments of the college are responsible for training their

 employees on the operational and appropriate use of administrative data systems

-including appropriate handling of confidential data.
+including appropriate handling of restricted and private data.

 VIII.
 IT Security